UCOP Human Resources

 - Have other similar offers for this position not been accepted?

-Send the link to the summary of UC benefits video to prospective employees.
 UC benefits are a valuable part of the offer and should always be explained before or during the offer.
+It can be helpful to send the link to the summary of UC benefits video to prospective employees.

 Moving expenses and/or relocation allowance and/or bonus